ac-stem-club/arduino-25-26/week1-preliminaries/README.md

 This week, we will learn the basics of how to use our Arduino boards, write and document code.

 <br><br>
-This lesson has 3 parts, and by the end of the week you will have coded in two new languages!
+This lesson has 3 parts, and by the end of the week you will have coded in three new languages: Markdown, C++, and Bash!
 The first project to learn the basics is broken down as follows:
 <ol>
   <li>Learn how to use Markdown to write professional-looking code documents!</li>
   <li>Learn how C++ code works!
 This will help us prevent common errors so we can jump into coding with success!</li>